Grant Opportunities

 As a state-designated AAA, MNRAAA administers OAA funds and is responsible for the development of a coordinated and comprehensive system of services for older adults and their caregivers in Big Stone, Blue Earth, Brown, Chippewa, Cottonwood, Faribault, Jackson, Kandiyohi, Lac qui Parle, Le Sueur, Lincoln, Lyon, Martin, McLeod, Meeker, Murray, Nicollet, Nobles, Pipestone, Redwood, Renville, Rock, Sibley, Swift, Waseca, Watonwan and Yellow Medicine Counties.
 To accomplish this, MNRAAA awards Title III OAA funding to agencies and organizations that provide direct services for older people (age 60+) and their caregivers.

-The Minnesota River Area Agency on Aging (MNRAAA) is seeking new applicants for funding under Title III-E of the Older Americans Act.
-Funding is available to develop and/or expand caregiver support services in MNRAAA’s twenty-seven county service area for the period of January 1, 2023 – December 31, 2023.
-Special consideration will be given to BIPOC (Black, Indigenous, People of Color) applicants and/or those who serve BIPOC populations and those proposing to serve caregivers in Pipestone County.
+The Minnesota River Area Agency on Aging (MNRAAA) is seeking new applicants for funding under Title III-D of the Older Americans Act.
+Funding is available to develop and/or expand evidence-based health promotion programs in MNRAAA’s twenty-seven county service area for the period of January 1, 2024 – December 31, 2024.
+Special consideration will be given to BIPOC (Black, Indigenous, People of Color) applicants and/or those who serve BIPOC populations.

-For additional information and definitions of Title III-E services click the following link: 2023 III-E Request for Grant Applications and Application Handbook
+For additional information and definitions of Title III-D service click the following link: 2024 III-D Request for Grant Applications and Application Handbook

-MNRAAA’s existing providers of Title III-B Supportive Services, Title III-C Nutrition Services, Title III-D Disease Prevention and Health Promotion Services and Title III-E National Family Support Program Services are invited to submit renewal applications for the same period.
+MNRAAA’s existing providers of Title III-B Supportive Services, Title III-C Nutrition Services, and Title III-E National Family Support Program Services are invited to submit renewal applications for the same period.

 Additional Resource Materials can be accessed by clicking the following links: